Bank accounts: Best bank accounts for authorised overdrafts

 Which?
 Best Rate bank accounts offer the best rates on the market for the scenarios we've used.
 They also have to meet the following conditions:

 - The account provider must be fully covered by the Financial Services Compensation Scheme

 We analyse the whole market and calculate the cost of the account so you can see how much you're likely to pay or how much interest you'll earn if you choose that account.

 Which?
 Recommended Providers

 Which?
-Recommended Providers are companies that are both rated highly by our members and have products that meet the high standards of our researchers.
+Recommended Providers are companies that are both rated highly and have products that meet the high standards of our researchers.
 Which? closely monitors the products and practices of all Recommended Providers and reserves the right to exclude any company that does not treat its customers fairly.
 Follow the link for a full list of WRPs.

 Which?
 Warning Poor Satisfaction

 We also understand that for many people, finding products with the best rate is a priority.
 But where a product from a provider with a poor customer score appears in our Best Rate tables, we'll highlight this with the warning logo.
 Our customer satisfaction surveys measure overall satisfaction with the provider in relation to bank accounts, not individual bank accounts offered by the brand.
 The customer score should therefore not be associated specifically with any individual bank accounts.
 Only customer scores that are significantly below average and fall into our bottom statistical tier receive our warning.
 Our customer scores are updated every six months.

 By naming and shaming providers which customers judge to offer poor satisfaction in these tables, we hope that companies improve their standards.